 “Our cyber incident response simulations are aimed at strengthening our partnerships with the private sector and ensuring that we work together before an incident occurs,” said Office of Investigations Assistant Director David Smith.
 “These simulations help our private sector partners better understand the critical nature of cyber security preparedness, as well as the role and capabilities of law enforcement.
 Recognizing a cyber intrusion and quickly activating an incident response plan is essential to mitigating an attack and shielding an organization from damage.
 Simulations also build trust between the private sector and law enforcement, increasing our ability to respond quickly and effectively when needed.”

-The training was the seventh of its kind and the fifth virtual event conducted with the agency’s Cyber Fraud Task Force (CFTF) partners.
-Executives who play an active part in their organization’s cyber incident response were offered a simulated scenario to enhance planning, collaboration and information sharing between state and local government agencies and the Secret Service.
-The uniquely designed cybercrime crisis role-play simulation allowed participants to gain a better understanding of how to efficiently and effectively respond to a ransomware attack.
+The training was the tenth of its kind and the first in-person event in over two years.
+It was conducted with members of the Cyber Incident Alliance Council.
+Executives who play an active part in their organization’s cyber incident response were offered a simulated scenario to enhance planning, collaboration and information sharing between the private sector and law enforcement.
+The simulation showcased an escalating cyber-attack on a fictional company, allowing participants to gain a better understanding of how to efficiently and effectively respond to a ransomware attack.

-To learn more about the Secret Service investigative mission, visit us at: https://www.secretservice.gov/.
+Learn more about the Secret Service investigative mission.